doctrine/orm/docs/en/tutorials/getting-started.rst

 side.
 Therefore we only have to specify the property on the Bug class that holds the owning sides.

-This example has a fair overview of the most basic features of the metadata definition language.

-Update your database running:
+Update your database schema by running:
 ::

     $ vendor/bin/doctrine orm:schema-tool:update --force